Bharathisam/Backend_development/README.md

 After completing this stage, you will understand:

-- How to register API routes using FastAPI
+- How to separate business logic from API routes
-- How to validate request bodies using SQLModel/Pydantic
+- How to implement the Service Layer pattern
-- How to validate query parameters
+- How to implement the Repository Pattern
-- How to validate path parameters
+- How to organize FastAPI projects using a layered architecture
-- How FastAPI automatically returns validation errors (422)
+- How to keep route functions clean and readable
-- How Swagger UI documents validation rules automatically
+- How to improve code maintainability and scalability

 ---